RW-FPGA-devel-Team/Videopac-G7000/README.md

 * **The voice** is not detected in any games.
 * The roms of "**the voice**" need to be replaced by the origial ones.
-* Lot of noise if the voice is not initialized.
 * Extended rom cartridges, still not supported.
 * Still a few glitches.